 Woe to the fictional parents of the Trickster Twins.
 They are a set of siblings that are always up to no good in pursuit of sadistic delight.
 They are a magnet for trouble (either attracting it or causing it) and have to find a way through a series of convoluted plans to escape the situation.

 The traits most common to a set of Trickster Twins is that they're pranksters or entertainers.
-Their antics are strictly for comic relief, but other times, their tricks can be far more sinister.
-Trickster Twins also have the good-natured compulsion to pick on or tease the rest of the cast.
-If they target a single character out of the entire cast, that victim is usually the Butt Monkey
+Their antics are usually for comic relief, but other times, their tricks can be far more sinister.
+Trickster Twins also tend to have the good-natured compulsion to pick on or tease the rest of the cast.
+If they target a single character out of the entire cast, that victim is usually the Butt-Monkey.

 - Pride High has Smash and Crash.
 They finish each others' sentences, can trade places with one another in an instant (which they slyly use while wrestling) and remain the most devious of the the prime group of antagonists.

 - In Sight Ukitake's zanpakuto, Sougyo no Kotowari are a very mischevious pair of twins who Speak in Unison, play pranks on Ichigo and play Kidou Tag which consists of them firing kidou at Ichigo while he runs away.

 - Brave has identical triplets Harris, Hubert and Hamish.
 Among their antics, they steal cakes, cut off part of a sleeping guard's mustache, and tie their father's peg leg to a table so he flips it when he gets up.

 - Harry Potter: Fred and George Weasley cause humorous trouble for their family and for Hogwarts.
 When they grow up, their deviousness becomes the seed for their own company; Weaseley Wizard Wheezes, a joke shop.

 - Bonnie and Beanie, the little teleporters from Theodore Sturgeon's More Than Human.